fabiospampinato/css-eval/readme.md

 # CSS Eval

-Tiny function for fully evaluating CSS properties and variables on a target element.
+Tiny library for fully evaluating CSS properties and variables on a target element.

 ## Install